edinburgh-university-OOSA/key_methods/README.md

-# key_methods
+# Key Meithods

-Code for Key Methods course
+Code for Key Methods course.
+This is currently for week 10's session using python to process lidar data to make a biomass map.